 - Graduates will obtain their certifications, and/or professional registration, and accept increasing levels of responsibility.

 - Graduates will continue further studies in engineering and other professional disciplines throughout their careers.

-- Graduates will develop creative and appropriate solutions to project challenges which are ethically and environmentally sensitive, and cost effective.
+- Graduates will develop creative and appropriate solutions to project challenges that are cost effective and environmentally sensitive.